Frequently Asked Questions about AMCs

 - Owners and key personnel are very familiar with the challenges of association management

-- AMCs have staff who are expert in niche areas and usually have more experience in their given field than the candidates associations could hire on their own
+- AMCs have staff who are experts in niche areas and usually have more experience in their given field than the candidates associations could hire on their own

 - AMCs can provide associations the expertise they need only when they need it based on the concept of shared resources